Gauged $\tau$-lepton chiral currents and $B \to K^{(*)} E_{\rm miss}$: Gauging chiral -lepton number

 \subsection{Classifying phenomenologically viable models}

-In the following, we further restrict the class of viable models by imposing two criteria: $(i)$ the $\U(1)_X$ charges are chosen to be rational, and $(ii)$ the LP in the EW $n$-plet is required to be electrically neutral.
-This last condition is motivated by the fact that current LHC constraints on EW $n$-plets with a neutral LP are particularly weak (\emph{cf.} \sect{sec:anomalonpheno}).
+In the following, we further restrict the class of viable models by requiring that the LP in the EW $n$-plet is electrically neutral.
+This condition is motivated by the fact that current LHC constraints on EW $n$-plets with a neutral LP are particularly weak (\emph{cf.}~\sect{sec:anomalonpheno}), as well as by cosmological considerations, since the relic density of stable charged particles is highly constrained.